-The battery fitted is LUCAS type PUW-7E-4.
-This is a lead-acid battery in which the electrolyte is in free liquid form.
+The battery fitted is LUCAS type PU7E/9 This is a lead-acid battery he which the electrolyte is in free liquid form.
 The voltage is 6 and the capacity is 12 ampere hours.

 Maintenance once every 14 days

 Remove battery cover, brush dirt from top of battery and remove vent plugs.
 (There are three vent plugs.)